Pronouns: Why We Display This

 → We all like to be referred to in a way that makes us feel accepted.
 This can include the use of our name, gender and pronouns.
 Making the effort to ensure that someone feels welcomed and accepted is a basic, common courtesy that should be shown to everyone, and using the correct pronouns is part of this.

 → Using people’s correct pronouns shows that you respect them and who they are.
-Take the lead and introduce your pronouns, to allow people such as the trans and non-binary community to feel safe and comfortable in relaying their pronouns.
+At Wiper and True, we take the lead and introduce our pronouns, to allow people such as the trans and non-binary community to feel safe and comfortable in relaying their pronouns.

 Why do Wiper and True team members display pronouns in email signatures?